 rim holes the spoke can be placed in either one next to the valve.

-same direction you installed the first spoke, place 7 more into
+the same direction you installed the first spoke, place 7 more

-place these spokes into every fifth rim hole (counting from spoke to spoke;
+time, place these spokes into every fifth rim hole (counting from spoke

 must have parallel spokes at the valve stem to provide clearance